MingkuanXu/floor-evacuation-simulator/README.md

 After the image is processed, click "Load Image" to see a constructed map.
 Double click to create an object.
 First three objects are exits(Green).
 Then double click the place you want to start at.
 A path in yellow will guide you to the closest exit.

-Click right bottom to change create fire(Red).
-When after the color is red, double click to create a fire.
+Click right bottom to switch mode between fire mode and safe mode.
+When the button is red (fire mode), click and drag to create fire(Red).
+Clicking the button again will trun it back to green, in which double click a spot will start from there.
 If the fire blocks the path, the algorithm will find a new path.
 If no paths are available, a message of "Dead!" will display.

 ## Real World Application
 This can simulate an evacuation plan in a building and would help fire inspection evaluation.